nkimotou/BART-Summarizer/README.md

 ***
 ## How to create your own version from scratch
 **Step 1:** Package and directory
-> Create a package that will contain everything needed to run the application.
+> Create your repo and create a package inside that will contain everything needed to run the application.
 In this case,
 > mine is called "Summarizer".
 When you create a package, it should auto create your init.py file for you.

 **Step 2:** Interpreter settings